-Okra & Summer Squash Dumplings with Sharp Cheddar and Tomato
+Okra & Tomato Dumplings with Sharp Cheddar and Summer Squash

 Keeping dumpling wrappers on hand makes for an inexpensive way to fold the best of the season into a pocket that can be fried up and served with a tasty dipping sauce or frozen quick, easy meal when you don't have time to cook.
 I pinched this round of tomato and okra pockets with Summer squash and sharp cheddar together to save the best of September’s produce from my parent’s very prolific garden out in Driftwood, and our CSA at Johnson’s Backyard Farm.

-Okra fried in bacon fat with onions, then stewed in tomatoes would have been a fine filling as-is, but I was on a quest to use up some of the Summer squash from JBG with this batch of seasonal dumplings.
-Just barely cooking slices of super fresh Summer squash (or zucchini) in with the okra after salting and draining them makes for the best flavor and texture.
+Okra fried in bacon fat with onions, then stewed in tomatoes would have been a fine filling as-is, but I was on a quest to use up some of our abundant Summer squash from JBG with this batch of seasonal dumplings.
+Just barely cooking slices of super fresh Summer squash (or zucchini) in with the okra after salting and draining makes for the best flavor and texture.
 Crunchy brined squash was added to a skillet of stewed okra, and the sharp cheddar stood up next to the tang of the tomato to bind everything together.